frobino/EclipseTrainingSlides/tracecompass/slides.md

 content_class: smaller

 - Utility class to query history range
-- Getting all the states for given quark between start and end time
+- Getting all the states for a given quark between start and end time

 ~~~java
 public static List<ITmfStateInterval> queryHistoryRange(